Permafrost/TundraTN/README.md

 ### tundra.tn:deliver

-Delivers Trading Networks document (bizdoc) content to the given destination URI.
+Delivers Trading Networks document (bizdoc) content to the given destination [URI].

-Variable substitution is performed on all variables specified in the `$pipeline` document, and the `$destination` URI, allowing for dynamic generation of any of these values.
+Variable substitution is performed on all variables specified in the `$pipeline` document, and the `$destination` [URI], allowing for dynamic generation of any of these values.
 Also, if `$service` is specified, it will be called prior to variable substitution and thus can be used to populate the pipeline with variables to be used by the substitution.

-When using variable substitution in a URI, because it uses `%` characters to delineate substitution statements but it is special character in URIs (used for the escape sequence of [URL-encoded] characters), it needs to be [URL-encoded] as `%25`.
-For example, to include the variable substitution statement `%$bizdoc/DocType/TypeName%` in a mailto URI, the `%` characters need to be encoded as the `%25` escape sequence as follows:
+When using variable substitution in a [URI], because it uses `%` characters to delineate substitution statements but it is special character in URIs (used for the escape sequence of [URL-encoded] characters), it needs to be [URL-encoded] as `%25`.
+For example, to include the variable substitution statement:

+    %$bizdoc/DocType/TypeName%

+in a `mailto` [URI], the `%` characters need to be encoded as the `%25` escape sequence as follows:

     mailto:john.doe@example.com?subject=%25$bizdoc/DocType/TypeName%25

 This service leverages the service `Tundra/tundra.content:deliver`.
-Therefore, additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder `tundra.content.deliver`.
+Therefore, additional delivery protocols can be implemented by creating a service named for the [URI] scheme in the folder `tundra.content.deliver`.
 Services in this folder should implement the `tundra.schema.content.deliver:handler` specification.

 This service is designed to be called directly from a Trading Networks bizdoc processing rule.

 #### Inputs:

 * `bizdoc` is the Trading Networks document whose content is to be delivered.
-* `$destination` is either a URI, or a named destination (such as Receiver's Preferred Protocol), to which the bizdoc content will be delivered.
+* `$destination` is either a [URI], or a named destination (such as `Receiver's Preferred Protocol`), to which the bizdoc content will be delivered.
 If not specified, no delivery will be attempted.
-Supports the following delivery protocols (URI schemes):
+  Supports the following delivery protocols ([URI] schemes):
-  * `file`: writes the given content to the file specified by the destination URI.
-The following additional options can be provided via the `$pipeline` document:
+  * `file`: writes the given content to the file specified by the destination [URI].
+The following additional override options can be provided via the `$pipeline` document:
     * `$filename`: the name of the file to be written.
-This value will override the value provided in the destination URI.
+This value will override the value provided in the destination [URI].
     * `$mode`: append / write
-  * `ftp`: uploads the given content to the FTP server, directory and file specified by the destination URI.
-An example FTP URI is as follows:
+  * `ftp`: uploads the given content to the FTP server, directory and file specified by the destination [URI].
+An example FTP [URI] is as follows:

         ftp://aladdin:opensesame@example.com:21/path/file?append=true&active=true&ascii=true

-    The following additional options can be provided via the `$pipeline`
+    The following additional override options can be provided via the `$pipeline` document:
-    document:
-    * `$user` is the username used to log in to the FTP server.
-Defaults to the username specified in the authority section of the URI, if not specified.
+    * `$user`: the username used to log in to the FTP server.
+      Defaults to the username specified in the authority section of the [URI].
-    * `$password` is the password used to log in to the FTP server.
-Defaults to the password specified in the authority section of the URI, if not specified.
+    * `$password`: the password used to log in to the FTP server.
+      Defaults to the password specified in the authority section of the [URI].
-    * `$active` is a boolean which when true indicates that the connection to the FTP server should be in active mode.
-Defaults to false (passive mode), if not specified.
+    * `$active`: a boolean which when `true` indicates that the connection to the FTP server should be in active mode.
+      Defaults to `false` (passive mode).
-    * `$append` is a boolean which when true will append the given content to the file, rather than overwrite it, if the file already exists.
+    * `$append`: a boolean which when `true` will append the given content to the file, rather than overwrite it, if the file already exists.
+Defaults to `false` (overwriting).
-      Defaults to false (overwriting), if not specified.
-    * `$ascii` is a boolean which when true indicates that the file transfer should be made in ascii mode.
-Defaults to false (binary mode), if not specified.
+    * `$ascii`: a boolean which when `true` indicates that the file transfer should be made in ascii mode.
+Defaults to `false` (binary mode).
-    * `$timeout` is an optional XML duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.
-Defaults to PT60S, if not specified.
+    * `$timeout`: an optional [XML] duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.
+      Defaults to `PT60S`.
+  * `ftps`: refer to `ftp`
-  * `http`: transmits the given content to the destination URI.
-The following additional options can be provided via the `$pipeline` document:
+  * `http`: transmits the given content to the destination [URI].
+The following additional override options can be provided via the `$pipeline` document:
     * `$method`: get / put / post / delete / head / trace / options
     * `$headers/*`: additional HTTP headers as required
-    * `$authority/user`: the username to log on to the remote web server
+    * `$authority/user`: the username to log on to the remote web server.
+Defaults to the username specified in the authority section of the [URI].
-    * `$authority/password`: the password to log on to the remote web server
+    * `$authority/password`: the password to log on to the remote web server.
+Defaults to the password specified in the authority section of the [URI].
-    * `$timeout` is an optional XML duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.
-Defaults to PT60S, if not specified.
+    * `$timeout` is an optional [XML] duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.
+      Defaults to `PT60S`.
-  * `https`: refer to http
+  * `https`: refer to `http`
   * `jms`: sends the given content as a [JMS] [javax.jms.BytesMessage] to the specified [JMS] alias and queue or topic.
-The following additional settings can be specified:
+The following additional override options can be provided via the `$pipeline`
+    document:
     * `$headers/*`: additional properties to be added to the [JMS] message header, which can be used for filtering by [JMS] subscribers.
-Note that all extracted bizdoc attributes are automatically included in the JMS message header.

-    The following example will deliver the given content as a [JMS] bytes message to the JMS alias `DEFAULT_IS_JMS_CONNECTION`, [JMS] topic `JMS::Temporary::Topic`, with a time to live of 1 day, and with the default priority of 4:
+    The following example will deliver the given content as a [JMS] bytes message to the JMS alias DEFAULT_IS_JMS_CONNECTION, [JMS] topic JMS::Temporary::Topic, with a time to live of 1 day, and with the default priority of 4:

         jms://DEFAULT_IS_JMS_CONNECTION?topic=JMS::Temporary::Topic&lifetime=P1D

-    The following example will deliver the given content as a [JMS] bytes message to the [JMS] alias `DEFAULT_IS_JMS_CONNECTION`, [JMS] queue `JMS::Temporary::Queue`, with no expiry, and with the specified priority of 1:
+    The following example will deliver the given content as a [JMS] bytes message to the [JMS] alias DEFAULT_IS_JMS_CONNECTION, [JMS] queue JMS::Temporary::Queue, with no expiry, and with the specified priority of 1:

         jms://DEFAULT_IS_JMS_CONNECTION?queue=JMS::Temporary::Queue&priority=1

-  * `mailto`: sends an email with the given content attached.
-An example mailto URI is as follows:
+  * `mailto`: sends an email, with the given content as an attachment if specified.
+An example mailto [URI] is as follows:

         mailto:bob@example.com?cc=jane@example.com&subject=Example&body=Example&attachment=message.xml